moritzgvt/mySlider/README.md

 # mySlider.js
-a quick and easy to use slider-plugin for jQuery.<br>
+a quick and easy to use slider-plugin for jQuery<br>
 check the mySliderES branch for this slider with an external stylesheet
 <br><br>
 <b>what you need:</b><br>